Seasonal Sounds

 Noticings

-Mid-September was cacophony of late summer songs.
+Mid-September was a cacophony of late-summer songs.
 A raucous symphony of crickets and frogs overlayed trees lush and full of leaves.
-Neighbors were out chatting as people walked in the warm evenings.
+Neighbors were out chatting and people walked in the warm evenings.

 As autumn came, a gradual decrescendo accompanied cooling temperatures.
 People walked less, traffic calmed earlier, crickets chirped their last song in early November.

-Leaves fell tree by tree in a continuous dovetailed choreography.
-Each bare tree added the sound of its naked branches to the wind.
+Leaves fell tree by tree in a continuous dovetailed choreography; each bare branch sounding its naked whipping in the wind.

 Cold ushered in a subtle palette — the distant hum of highway, a single leaf dancing on the ground.

-On a particularly quiet night in December, an owl call pierced the dark.
+On a particularly quiet night, an owl call pierced the December dark.

-My downstairs neighbor smoked less in the cold; I didn’t hear the flicking of her lighter as often.
+My downstairs neighbor smokes less in the cold; I seldom hear the flicking of her lighter.

-My next door neighbor, a woman in her early 80s who dementia, will appear at any time of night to begin raking, shoveling, clipping or sweeping.
-She cares for the entire street.
+My next door neighbor, a woman in her early 80s, will appear at any time of night and begin raking, shoveling, clipping or sweeping.
+She has dementia and cares for the entire street.

-The sound of rain is a dramatic change from dry nights, loud with varying tones, textures and tempos.
+The sound of rain is a dramatic change, loud with tones and tempos.

-The late night gravel of a vixen calling her mate cuts through holiday hustle.
+The late night gravel of a vixen calling her mate over laughter of holiday gatherings.

 I am more familiar now with the space surrounding my home.
-I hear the shape of the roads, the northward and southbound direction of the train, familiar patterns of drumming rain.
+I hear the shape of roads, the north and southbound direction of the train, familiar patterns of drumming rain.

-Before winter came, I remember feeling wary of sitting outside during the cold months.
-Ending each day bundled up in layers of clothing and blankets quickly became a calming ritual.
-My thoughts quieted, lulled by the cold.
-Breathing in brisk air cleared the way for many dreams.
+Before winter came, I was wary of sitting outside during the cold months but closing each day bundled up in layers of clothing and blankets quickly became a calming ritual.
+Lulled by cold and breathing brisk air my mind is quiet.
+This cleared the way for many dreams.

 At some point during the winter, I knew this practice would be with me for a long time.